d-maclean/mkipp/README.md

-This fork is re-organized to be easily importable as a module, which is helpful for my work in stellar evolution.
+This fork is re-organized to be easily importable as a module, which is helpful for my own use-case.
 # mkipp
 Kippenhahn plotter for MESA.
 BEWARE: this README might be out of date!
 In case the examples don't work refer to the example.py file in the repository.